 Let's turn the question around - why have so many dikes proven to be ineffective?

 Well, the construction of the embankment body itself is carried out according to accepted standards, and when constructing the embankment it is necessary to take into account such factors as the location, the method of compaction of the various layers, as well as the type of embankment material (whether it is aggregate or perhaps embankment soil supplied from elsewhere).
 It is worth noting at this point that any embankment made with the highest engineering skill will prove useless if its slopes will not be resistant to being washed up by flowing water.
-The cellular geo-grid forms a network of cells, which are then filled with backfill material - aggregate, soil and, in some cases, concrete mix.
+Geonet The cellular dike forms a network of cells, which are then filled with backfill material - aggregate, soil and, in some cases, concrete mix.
 This is what gives the embankment additional stability and protects the slope from sliding, preventing cracking or leaching of the embankment structure.
 It is for this reason that Geomaxx® cellular geonets provide effective (and also economical) protection against flooding.

 What is the installation of cellular geo-grid when securing a slope?